biagiomattialarosa/biagiomattialarosa.github.io/collaborate.md

 ## Collaborations

 During my academic journey, I was lucky to be involved in many collaborations with different research groups and amazing students and collaborators.
-I deeply believe that research is a community effort where the union and sharing of knowledge is more powerful than individualities.
+I deeply believe that research is a community effort where the sharing of knowledge and collaborations are more powerful than individualities.

 I am open to any collaboration with professors and postdoctoral researchers as long as there is a mutual interest in the topics and our principles are aligned.
 Bonus point if you are located in the **Bay Area**!
 Interdisciplinary collaborations are more than welcome (bonus point for people from neuroscience!)!